MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

   ![Screenshot that shows retaining screw to remove and allow you to pull out the old cartridge.](images/remove-cartridge-fig2.png).

 3. Slide the compute cartridge out.
-You can use the return label in the Surface Hub 3 Pack packaging to send your old cartridge to Microsoft for recycling if desired.
+You can use the return label in the Surface Hub 3 Compute Cartridge packaging to send your old cartridge to Microsoft for recycling if desired.

   ![Screenshot that shows how to slide the compute cartridge out of the unit](images/remove-cartridge-fig3.png)

-4. Slide the Surface Hub 3 Pack into your Surface Hub.
+4. Slide the Surface Hub 3 Compute Cartridge into your Surface Hub.
 5. Fasten the locking screw and slide the cover into place.
 Power on your new Surface Hub 3.
 6. To complete setup, refer to the following articles: